-A student has the ultimate responsibility to fulfill all graduation requirements as specified in the IIT Bulletin in effect at the time of admission to IIT.
+A student has the ultimate responsibility to fulfill all graduation requirements as specified in the Illinois Tech Bulletin in effect at the time of admission to Illinois Tech.
 This includes completing all the curriculum requirements for the degree and complying with all academic and administrative rules governing the specific degree program.

 If you intend to participate in commencement be sure to register at the graduation website.

 Students who plan to finish all degree requirements must submit an online graduation application by the deadline for the semester of graduation, published on the Academic Calendar.
 To access the application, go to the Student Records link under the Academics tab in the myIIT portal (see detailed instructions).

 All graduation correspondence will be sent to your Illinois Tech email account.

 Undergraduate students must complete the following in order to graduate:

 Curriculum requirements including required number of credit hours, for specific degree program.

 Academic Residence requirement.
 The final 45 semester hours towards a degree must be completed at Illinois Tech.

 A minimum cumulative grade point average of 2.00 and a minimum major grade point average of 2.00.
 In the event a student completes all curriculum requirements for a specific degree program but does not meet a minimum grade point average, written approval of both the student's department chair and dean of the Undergraduate College is required prior to registering for additional courses.

 Completion of all the above within a period of eight calendar years from the semester of initial admission for full-time students or twelve calendar years for part-time students after achieving degree-seeking status.
 A student may petition the major department and the dean of the Undergraduate College to have this period extended; if approved, this extension may involve additional compensating academic requirements.